 With rising life expectancy, more people now reach an age where declining physical and mental health make them dependent on help from others.
 This has an impact on long-term care expenditure, which is rising faster than expenditure on health and pensions.

-The availability of informal social care by family members can be expected to decline, however, as people are having fewer children, who may also live further away from their elderly parents and be unable to provide intensive care.
-Only a few EU countries provide comprehensive social protection to cover the need for care in old age.
+Family members, mainly women, currently provide most long-term care.
+However, the supply of informal carers is expected to decline, as people are having fewer children, who may also live further away from their elderly parents and may not be able or willing to provide care.